ZJK-code/ZJK-code..github.io/_pages/about.md

 # 💬 Services
 - Reviewer for IEEE Transactions on Mobile Computing (IEEE TMC).
+- Reviewer for IEEE Journal on Selected Areas in Communications (IEEE JSAC).
+- Reviewer for IEEE Transactions on Communications (IEEE TCOM).
+- Reviewer for IEEE Internet of Things Journal (IEEE IOTJ).
 - Reviewer for IEEE Wireless Communications Magazine (IEEE WCM).
-- Reviewer for IEEE Journal on Selected Areas in Communications (IEEE JSAC).
 - Reviewer for IEEE Transactions on Industrial Informatics (IEEE TII).
-- Reviewer for IEEE Transactions on Communications (IEEE TCOM).
 - Reviewer for IEEE Transactions on Vehicular Technology (IEEE TVT).
 - Reviewer for IEEE Communications Magazine (IEEE COMMAG).
 - Reviewer for IEEE Open Journal of the Communications Society (IEEE OJ-COMS).